ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```

 2. Create an iRule and add it to a VIP.
-Go to Local Traffic > iRules > iRules List.
+Go to `Local Traffic > iRules > iRules List`.
 Click on Create and here is a sample iRule which does Apache like HTTP Request/Response logging;
 ```
 when CLIENT_ACCEPTED {
     set client_address [IP::client_addr]